ketai/ketai.org/README.md

 ---

 ### Installing Woods in OSX
-Open terminal in OSX and enter the following command :
+Open the terminal in OSX and enter the following command :

     npm install woods -g
     woods